sntaranga/prometheus_test/README.md

-# Simple steps to implement prometheus and graphana
+# Simple steps to implement Prometheus and Grafana

 1. Run metric exporter in the target server ( Docker container )
 ```